 Old Fashioned Christmas

-The holiday season brings Dahlonega's Old Fashioned Christmas, the official kick off.
+The holiday season brings Dahlonega's Old Fashioned Christmas.
 The event includes the Lighting of the Square, carriage rides, caroling, a parade and an appearance by Santa himself.

 Arts & Wine Festival